elunna/nerfhack-changelog/README.md

 * like likes can eat organic shields and cloaks when engulfing you (note: dragonhide scales are not edible for them)
 * merfolk were recolored to bright green
 * merfolk no longer steal items, they get more attacks and spawn with tridents or spears.
+* Migos explode into poison gas clouds on death
+* Migo drones and warriors are slightly lower level than in SLASH'EM.
 * nightgaunts were recolored to purple
 * pack rats can generate randomly in the dungeon
 * phase spiders may appear in small groups